oracle/weblogic-toolkit-ui/documentation/1.1/content/setup/prerequisites.md

    https://support.oracle.com/knowledge/Oracle%20Linux%20and%20Virtualization/2717454_1.html

-   - For storing credentials as an encrypted project file, and for a minimum GUI requirement, make sure the following packages are installed in your system:
+   - For running the WKT UI on a remote machine without desktop environment and accessing it through X forwarding, you need to ensure X forwarding is working properly.
+For example,

     ```
-    sudo dnf update
-    sudo dnf install libxshmfence libdrm.x86_64 libgbm alsa-lib xauth atk-devel.x86_64 java-atk-wrapper.x86_64
+    sudo dnf install xterm
-    sudo reboot
+    logout
+    ssh -X ...
+    xterm
     ```

 - For Debian-based systems, such as Ubuntu and Debian:

    - For storing credentials in the OS native credentials store, you must have a desktop environment.
 If your system does not have a graphical desktop environment, then you can install one; for example, installing GNOME on Ubuntu 20x: